-- 6. The right to data portability. - 7.
+- 6. The right to data portability.
+This is not relevant to the data held by Archway as processing is not carried out automatically. - 7.
 The right to object.
 You have the right to object under a number of specific categories, including those relevant to the data held by Archway: data being held under legitimate processing or processing for statistical purposes.
 Archway will stop processing the personal data unless it can demonstrate compelling legitimate grounds for the processing, which override the interests, rights and freedoms of the individual; or the processing is for the establishment, exercise or defense of legal claims.